Please enable JavaScript to view the comments powered by Disqus.

 Skilled Workers Outside Canada Stream

-You can apply for a nomination for permanent residency through the Skilled Worker Outside Canada Stream of the Prince Edward Island Provincial Nominee Program (PEI PNP) if you have a job offer from an Island employer.
-The PEI Skilled Worker stream is employer-driven, allowing Island employers to fill high-skilled positions that they are unable to fill through the local job market.
+You can apply for a nomination for permanent residency through the Skilled Worker Outside Canada Stream of the PEI PNP if you have a job offer from an Island employer.

 Skilled Workers Outside Canada Stream Eligibility Requirements